ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 │ 10/28/2021 23:55:00 │
 └─────────────────────┘
 ```

 ## Convert the date and time String to a DateTime64 type

-Earlier in the guide we discovered that there are dates before January 1st 1970, which means that we need a 64 bit DateTime type for the dates.
-Converting the format of the date from `MM/DD/YYYY` to YYYY/MM/DD and casting to `DateTime64` can be done with [`parseDateTime64BestEffort()`](../../sql-reference/functions/type-conversion-functions.md#parsedatetime64besteffort).
+Earlier in the guide we discovered that there are dates in the TSV file before January 1st 1970, which means that we need a 64 bit DateTime type for the dates.
+The dates also need to be converted from `MM/DD/YYYY` to `YYYY/MM/DD` format.
+Both of these can be done with [`parseDateTime64BestEffort()`](../../sql-reference/functions/type-conversion-functions.md#parsedatetime64besteffort).

 ```sh
 clickhouse-local --query \